Hawassa University is one of the eight research Universities (among more than 40) In Ethiopia.

 Our Own Experience

-Meseret Tsige is a staff member of the Faculty of Environment, Gender and Development Studies, Collage of Agriculutre, Hawassa University.
-Meseret is a development, environment and gender specialist with local and international experiances in the academia and development works.
-Meseret completed her masters in gender studies from Addis Ababa university and her Ph.D. in Environment and Development studies from the Norwegian University of life sciences (NMBU).
-Her research emphasis is the sociology of rural development in general and investigating the links between gender, agriculture, rural livelihoods and policies in particular.
+Meseret Tsige is a staff member of the Faculty of Environment, Gender and Development Studies, College of Agriculture, Hawassa University.
+Meseret is a development, environment, and gender specialist with local and international experiences in academia and development works.
+Meseret completed her master's in gender studies from Addis Ababa University and her Ph.D. in Environment and Development Studies from the Norwegian University of Life Sciences (NMBU).
+Her research emphasis is the sociology of rural development in general and investigating the links between gender, agriculture, rural livelihoods, and policies in particular.

 Zerihun Yemataw is senior researcher at SARI, Hawassa Agricultural Research Center (HARC).
-He has an M.Sc. in Plant Breeding and Genetics from Hawassa University and a PhD in Applied genetics from Addis Ababa University.
-He brings more than 20 years of experience in the fields of plant breeding and genetics, agronomy and disease and pest management and has published papers on enset diversity and integrated disease management.
+He has an M.Sc. in Plant Breeding and Genetics from Hawassa University and a PhD in Applied Genetics from Addis Ababa University.
+He brings more than 20 years of experience in the fields of plant breeding and genetics, agronomy, and disease and pest management and has published papers on enset diversity and integrated disease management.

-ZY has served as a coordinator for the National Enset Research Program and was a PI or co-PI on more than five government and external funded research projects.
+ZY has served as a coordinator for the National Enset Research Program and was a PI or co-PI on more than five government and externally funded research projects.
 Importantly, he has made a significant contribution to community mobilization for the management of Enset Xanthomonas wilt disease in Ethiopia.